The Core-Cusp Problem in Cold Dark Matter Halos and Supernova Feedback: Effects of Oscillation: INTRODUCTION

-In this paper, we investigate the physical mechanism about the cusp-core transition under the recurring change in gravitational potential of the interstellar gas.
-Especially, we focus on the energy transfer driven by the resonance between DM particles and density waves induced by the oscillating gravitational potential.
-Then, we clarify the cusp-core transition of the DM halos using collisionless $N$-body simulations.
-This paper is structured as follows.
-Our analytic resonance model is described in \S 2.
-In \S 3, we present the result of our numerical simulations and interpret them with the aid of the resonance model.
-Finally, we summarize and discuss the results in \S 4.
+To determine the fundamental physical mechanism of the cusp--core transition of DM halos, we adopt a more reasonable formula for the periodic potential by using the Fourier expansion, and analyze the dynamical response of DM halos to recurring potential change with arbitrary periods.
+Our model can precisely predict the resultant core scale.
+In addition, we evaluate the energy transfer rate from the oscillating potential to the DM halo, and estimate the number of oscillation cycles required to flatten the cusp and core scale.
+Then, we clarify the cusp-core transition of DM halos by using collisionless $N$-body simulations.
+The rest of this paper is structured as follows.
+Our analytic resonance model is described in Section 2.
+In Section 3, we present our numerical simulation results and interpret them using the resonance model.
+In Section 4, we discuss the energy transfer rate and some implications for the resonance mechanism.
+Finally, we summarize the results in Section 5.